shopsys/monorepo-tools/UPGRADE.md

 ## [From 7.0.0-beta2 to Unreleased]
 ### [shopsys/project-base]
+- `Shopsys\FrameworkBundle\Model\Product\ProductFacade::create()` and `Shopsys\FrameworkBundle\Model\Product\ProductFactory` were modified
+    - if you extended the classes in your project, please check out the changes in the framework ones (and the reasons for the changes) in [the pull request](https://github.com/shopsys/shopsys/pull/581/files)
 - *(optional)* [#540 domains URLs are auto-configured during "composer install"](https://github.com/shopsys/shopsys/pull/540)
     - to simplify installation, add `"Shopsys\\FrameworkBundle\\Command\\ComposerScriptHandler::postInstall"` to `post-install-cmd` and `"Shopsys\\FrameworkBundle\\Command\\ComposerScriptHandler::postUpdate"` to  `post-update-cmd` scripts in your `composer.json`
     - you will not have to copy the `domains_urls.yml.dist` during the installation anymore